vinitcodes-01git/Cameratest/README.md

 # Cameratest

+Project

-To use your computer hardware with code
+To test how computer program interact with computer hardware

+This code runs locally on device